shinichy/android-plugin/tutorial/02-configuring-the-build.md

-  1. It first runs _source generators_ such as the `aapt` and `aidl` commands to parse resources and generate, among others, `R.java` files, and extracts ApkLib dependencies.
+  1. It first runs _source generators_ such as the `aapt` and `aidl` commands to parse resources and generate, among others, `R.java` files, and extracts ApkLib and AAR dependencies.

-     Generated sources end up in `target/scala-2.10/src_managed`, while ApkLib dependencies have their own managed folder in `target/scala-2.10/apklib_managed`.
+     Generated sources end up in `target/scala-2.10/src_managed`, while ApkLib and AAR libraries dependencies have their own managed folders in `target/scala-2.10/apklib_managed` and `target/scala-2.10/aarlib_managed`,
+     respectively.

      You can show every managed source file by typing `show managed-sources` in SBT.